mendix/docs/content/en/docs/refguide/modeling/integration/web-services/consumed-web-services/consume-a-complex-web-service.md

 ## 1 Introduction

-This how-to explains how to consume a (third-party) web service with which you can integrate your Mendix application and re-use functionality and data from other applications.
+This how-to explains how to consume a (third-party) web service with which you can integrate your Mendix application and reuse functionality and data from other applications.
 Web services are the preferred way of integrating a Mendix application with external systems.
 They can be used to retrieve data, send updates, and perform operations.
-In Mendix, calling a web service is done in a microflow using the call web service action.
+In Studio Pro, calling a web service is done in a microflow using the call web service action.

 This how-to teaches you how to do the following: